-What should I put in my Statement of Interest?
+What should I put in my research proposal?
 Must I name a thesis or dissertation supervisor at the moment of applying?
 Must I have a thesis or dissertation topic already?

-Because we receive applications from students with a variety of backgrounds, the Statement of Interest is very useful in helping us to decide whether an applicant will fit within our program.
-A good Statement of Interest will provide a succinct description of the applicant's interests and intended areas of study.
-It should not include vague platitudes about the importance of communications or visual arts in the world, or detailed reiteration of your curriculum vitae.
+Because we receive applications from students with a variety of backgrounds, the research proposal is very useful in helping us to decide whether an applicant will fit within our program.
+A good research proposal will provide a succinct description of the applicant's interests and intended areas of study.
+It should not include vague platitudes about the importance of communications or visual arts in the world.
 While we do not expect you to have a final idea of your MA or PhD thesis topic at the time of applying, you should have some sense of the areas or questions that you wish to pursue.

 It is helpful to us if, in your application, you can show how your intended area of study relates to the research or teaching areas of faculty within the Program.
 For the MA, this includes indicating one or more possible supervisors from among our full-time faculty whose scholarly work reflects your study interests.
 For the PhD, it is not strictly required that you secure an agreement from a potential supervisor in advance of your application; however, you are strongly advised to contact potential supervisors to determine their availability and interest in supervising your studies.

 Once you have entered in their contact information, referees will receive an email instructing them how to upload recommendation letters.
 They will receive a reminder every ten days or so.
 Referees should upload their recommendations letters by the January 15th admissions deadline.

 Reference letters can be from an employer – although, at least one has to be from an academic source.